-Mr. Dous: Suggest we skip 20(d) and cover more ground.
+Mr. Dou : Suggest we skip 20(d) and cover more ground.
 Come back to this provision later on.
 This suggestion was approved.

-Rule 26(4)
+Rule 26(d)

-Prof Sacks gives run down win on this.
+Prof Sacks gives run down off on this.

 Mr. Doub: There is a question in my mind whether we should make such a distinction in such classifications between experts.